 Term

 one interval-ratio variable.

 Analysis of Variance

 Definition: A method for analyzing the differences in the means of two or more groups of cases.

 Anchors

-Definition.
-Another are itemediated and a reference points from which other items in the caries or other points in the carls are

 Definition: Anchors are items that serve as reference points from which other items in the series or other points in the scale are judged or compared.

 Anonymity (provision for)

-Definition: Evaluator action to ensure that the identity of subjects cannot be ascertained during the course of a study, in study reports,

-or in any other way.
+Definition: Evaluator action to ensure that the identity of subjects cannot be ascertained during the course of a study, in study reports, or in any other way.

 Applied Research

 Definition: Research designed for the purpose of producing results that may be applied to real world situations.

 Association

-Definition: Conoral term for the relationship among variables

 Definition: General term for the relationship among variables.

 Asymmetric Measure of Association

 Definition: A measure of association that makes a distinction between independent and dependent variables.